An Optimistic Approach to Building Software

 Once you have established your regression rate the next thing to do is to simply count the number of features that you are introducing per month.
 This is your feature rate.
 The higher the feature rate and the lower the regression rate the more performant your engineering team is.

 Each month you should be able to increase the complexity and number of features that your team is developing while maintaining a regression rate of 0.
 If this is not possible, your team is not using human ingenuity and is becoming complacent.

-The third and final and most important metric is the number of hours that your team is working in a month.
+The third, final and most important metric is the number of hours that your team is working in a month.
 This number should decrease as you increase the complexity and number of features you add while maintaining a regression rate of 0.
-If this number is increasing then you are milking your team as they are uninspired-ly working more.
-As your team works, the work they are doing should gain momentum, organizing itself automatically.
+If this number is increasing then you are inefficiently leading your team.
+As your team works, the work they are doing should build traction, gain momentum and start to organize itself automatically.

-The reason why monitoring the Regression rate, Feature rate, and the Automatic rate is best is because monitoring the regression rate keeps you from going backward, monitoring the feature rate keeps you going forwards, and monitoring the working hours of your team keeps you from working more in order to to do so.
-It is important to note that outside of the gym, outside of intentionally working, work is not the goal.
+Monitoring the regression rate keeps you from going backward, monitoring the feature rate keeps you going forwards, and monitoring the working hours of your team keeps you from working more.
+Outside of intentional work (like going to the gym), work is not the goal.
 Writing code is not the goal of your engineering team.
 Fixing bugs is not the goal of your engineering team.
 Integrations are not the goal of your engineering team.
 Meetings are not the goal of your engineering team.
 Documentation is not the goal of your engineering team.
 Metrics are not the goal of your engineering team.
 The goal of your engineering team is to create things that people want and are ultimately helpful in some way.